How to create a recipe binder keepsake with family recipes

 Get Creative!
 How to personalize your recipe binder

 What’s your favorite kitchen and cooking memory?
 Is it you with your mother, learning how to bake cupcakes for homeroom?
 Maybe it was the first recipe you made earning your Girl Scout cooking badge.
 Jotting down these memories makes your recipe binder a true keepsake.

 UniKeep Tip: Try some journaling with your recipes.

 By adding some personal notes and a few photos and pretty stickers and paper to your inserted pages, your personalized recipe binder can also serve as a keepsake recipe scrapbook to hand down to your children and grandchildren.

 - Include photos of your kids in the kitchen as small children and as they get older.
 It’s also wonderful to photograph relatives who may visit and share cooking duties and add those to your binder.

-- Journal about some special memories - events you cooked for, who was with you, etc. – in notes you insert beside your recipes.
-Or buy some scrapbook pages and write your entries there and include in a UniKeep protector sheet.
+- Journal about some special memories – events you cooked for, who was with you, etc. – in notes, you insert beside your recipes.
+Or buy some scrapbook pages and write your entries there and include them in a UniKeep protector sheet.

 - Use the UniKeep 4 x 6 photo pages for your recipe cards.
 Just slip each one into a pocket and you’re done.

 - Try a bit of scrapbooking here, too – jot down the kids’ favorite cookie cutters, sprinkles, cookies – take photos and include those on some pretty scrapbooking paper beside your recipes.

 - Don’t forget “less-than-perfect” kitchen efforts!
 These may bring funny memories to mind in later years.